webprofusion/certify-docs/docs/guides/terms.md

 ## 27. CONTACT US

-In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us support{at} certifytheweb.com
+In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us support at certifytheweb.com